 Tax Planning should be done on a regular basis throughout the year.
 However, these tips are especially relevant to consider just before the end of the financial year.

 Outlined below are a number of suggestions that may assist taxpayers to legitimately minimise or defer their taxation exposure.

-Please note these suggestions are of a general nature only and we recommend that you contact our tax partner, Jamie Towers or your usual Hanrick Curran advisor to assist you with your own specific tax planning requirements.
+Please note these suggestions are of a general nature only and we recommend that you contact your usual Hanrick Curran advisor or our tax partner, Jamie Towers to assist you with your own specific tax planning requirements.

 Review your business’s ‘state of affairs’

-While business owners should be reviewing their year to date performance regularly, if this hasn't occurred, now is the time to be doing it.
+While business owners should be reviewing their year to date performance regularly, if this hasn’t occurred, now is the time to be doing it.
 Prepare up to date management financial statements and cash flows with comparisons with previous years and the budgeted performance.
-This should help to determine how the business has performed to date and the likely full year performance and will establish a platform for this year’s tax planning and future budgeting.
+This should help to determine how the business has performed to date, the likely full year performance and will establish a platform for this year’s tax planning and future budgeting.

 SMALL BUSINESS RULES

 In addition, if you have made a capital gain in relation to an asset used in your small business, various CGT concessions may be available.
 The turnover threshold for the concessions remains at $2 Million.
 They are also available for small business entities and business taxpayers with net assets of <$6M.
 If available, the taxpayer may be able to access:

 - 15 year exemption (no tax payable)